Putin: Russia stands ready to offer security help to Belarus

 Putin said that he and Lukashenko have agreed that “there is no such need now, and I hope there won’t be.”

-He said they agreed that Russia will send a contingent to help only if “the situation spins out of control” and extremist groups unleash violence and try to seize government buildings.
+“We have agreed not to use it until the situation starts spinning out of control and extremist elements acting under the cover of political slogans cross certain borders and engage in banditry and start burning cars, houses and banks or take over administrative buildings,” he said.

-In an apparent jab at the West that condemned Lukashenko’s crackdown on protesters and urged him to launch a dialogue with the opposition, Putin accused unidentified foreign forces of trying to win political advantages from the turmoil in Belarus.
+In an apparent jab at the West, which has condemned Lukashenko’s crackdown on protesters and urged him to launch a dialogue with the opposition, Putin accused unidentified foreign forces of trying to win political advantages from the turmoil in Belarus.

+“They want to influence those processes and reach certain decisions, which they think conform with their political interests,” Putin said.

-Russia has a union agreement with Belarus, envisaging close political, economic and military ties, seeing the neighbor as a key bulwark against Western expansion and an important conduit for Russian energy exports.
+Russia sees the neighbor as a key bulwark against Western expansion and an important conduit for Russian energy exports.
+The two countries have a union agreement envisaging close political, economic and military ties, and Lukashenko has relied on cheap Russian energy and other subsidies to keep Belarus’ Soviet-style economy afloat.

+Despite the close cooperation, Russia-Belarus relations have often been strained by disputes, and Lukashenko frequently has played overtures to the West and accused Moscow of hatching plans to incorporate Belarus.
+But now, when harsh Western criticism has left the 65-year-old former state farm director no other option except an increasing reliance on Moscow, he cast the protests as part of a Western plot to weaken Russia.

 Lukashenko on Thursday accused Belarus’ neighbors of open interference in its affairs with a push for new elections in what he described as a “hybrid war” and “diplomatic carnage.”
 He charged that Poland was harboring plans to take over the Grodno region on the border, saying that it prompted the deployment of additional Belarusian troops to the frontier.